-Evidence of current training (date of completion within 3 years of application date) for each member of the research team must be included with every new study application and applications to add study personnel.
+Evidence of current training for each member of the research team must be accessible to AREHS staff for every new study application and applications to add study personnel.
 New study applications and additions of study personnel will not be moved forward for IRB review without evidence of training.